ancheetah/ancheetah.github.io/README.md

-## My Project Portfolio
+## My Web Dev and Design Portfolio
-A collection of freelance websites, a Bootstrap recipe website, and a React.js merch store
+A collection of freelance websites, React apps, and static Bootstrap sites.